ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 # IANA Considerations

-## Well-Known URI for Keys Discovery
+## Well-Known URI for Key Discovery

 The following value is requested to be registered in the "Well-Known URIs" registry (using the template from {{RFC8615}}):